The Dead Path

 Sorry that it’s been so quiet around here lately – I’ve been spending a lot of time playing Nintendo on my new Wii U, an early Christmas present from Mr. Pingwing!

 This is a book that caught my attention while I was browsing the library’s catalog.
-Here is an excerpt of the summary from Kobo:

 I don’t read much horror, but a lot of my favourite TV shows have a supernatural element, and I was in the mood for a creepy read.